Four steps from specification to validated output.

 Every output passes through validation gates before packaging.
 Forge runs three types of checks:

-• Structural checks: Format compliance, schema validation, required fields present.
+• Structural checks: Syntax validation, schema compliance, dependency resolution, required files present.

 04